L

 A man who lives in a city but has a beard and wears clothes, such as checked shirts, that are typically worn outside in the country by people such as lumberjacks, people whose job is to cut down trees.
 (CD)

-Fashion: This includes wearing flannel shirts, beards, rugged boots, and sometimes even carrying axes or other wood-working tools as a fashion statement.
+Fashion: This includes wearing flannel shirts, beards, and rugged boots as a fashion statement.
 The look is meant to evoke an image of rugged masculinity with an emphasis on natural, earthy aesthetics.

 Lifestyle: Beyond fashion, the term can imply an appreciation for outdoor activities, manual labor, or a more back-to-nature ethos.
 However, the lumbersexual lifestyle might not necessarily involve actual lumbering activities; it's more about the aesthetic and cultural connotations.